-WEX 169 - Yoga Dance (1)
+WEX 169 - Yoga Fitness Plus (1)

-This course integrates the principles of yoga with the fundamentals of dance.
-The course offers a stimulating workout that combines stretch and strengthening with the enjoyment of dancing.
-Students will develop awareness, experience the flow of energy, improve alignment and core strength, and enhance creative expression.
-The course is open to students of all levels and aims to promote health and balance by improving the body as an instrument of communication.
-Laboratory [2.00].
+The course offers a stimulating workout that combines stretch and strengthening to achieve overall physical fitness.
+Students will develop awareness, experience the flow of energy, and improve alignment and core strength.
+The course is open to students of all levels and aims to promote health and balance by improving physical fitness.
+Lecture [0.00]; Laboratory [2.00].

-WEX 170 - Yoga (1)
+WEX 170 - Yoga, Meditation, and Stress Relief (1)

-This is an introductory level course to the practice of yoga with emphasis on flow and energy.
-The fundamentals of yoga practice, including mediation and breathing techniques, basic yoga postures [Asana] and basic flow sequences [Vinyasas] will be the focus.
-Laboratory [2.00].
+This is an introductory level course in the practice of yoga with an emphasis on meditation and stress relief.
+Using the fundamentals of yoga, students will learn how to use breath and movement to mitigate the effects of everyday stress.
+Lecture [0.00]; Laboratory [2.00].